 We will then decide and agree upon a treatment plan for the massage.

 Next I will ask you to undress while I leave the room to give you privacy.
-I will instruct you to cover yourself with a towel.
+I will instruct you to cover yourself with a soft fleece blanket.

-When I return I will begin soft massage through the towel to warm up the muscles and palpate areas of tension.
+When I return I will begin to palpate through the blanket to warm up the muscles.

 Your massage will take place in a quiet room with some relaxing music playing and dimmed lights for relaxation.

 Usually I use almond oil as is it is one of the closest oils to the sebum in the skin and is non-allergenic.

 Please advise me if you have any allergies.